cchan/apcs-final/README.md

 Then simply run `mvn clean install exec:java` in the root directory and Maven should take care of the rest for you.
 Make sure ports `10002` (for http) and `1234` (for sockets) are open.

-Note: My server is currently configured with a reverse proxy "daemon" thingy ([here](https://github.com/cchan/tensorflow-aws/tree/master/router)), to direct traffic at `apcs.clive.io:80` to `localhost:10002`, so you can just ignore the weird `curl` errors during `compile`.
+Then browse to `localhost:10002`.

 Challenges
 ----------
-It was a little too ambitious of a project, since I don't know Maven, SocketIO, or React, and learned it on the spot.
+It was a little too ambitious of a project, since I don't know Maven, SocketIO, or React, and learned them on the spot.
 I also don't know anything about network data synchronization, which it turns out is pretty hard.
 I'm pretty happy that I learned so much, though, and hopefully I'll be working more on this over the summer and adding even more random stuff.

 New technologies learned/used in this project